winitzki/scall/tutorial/programming_dhall.md

   assert : t ≡ "" -- Type error: assertion failed.
 ```
 This fails at typechecking time because the normal form of `t` is just the symbol `t` at that time, and that symbol is never equal to the empty string.
-An `assert` expression such as `assert : t ≡ ""` can be used only when the value `t` is known statically in the scope of the expression.
+An `assert` expression such as `assert : t ≡ ""` can be validated only when the value `t` is "statically known" in the scope of the expression.
-(A **statically known value** is computed from literal constants and/or imported values.)
+(We will discuss "statically known" values in more detail in the next subsection.)

 These examples show that it rarely makes sense to use `assert` inside function bodies.
 The `assert` feature is intended for implementing unit tests or other static sanity checks.